 Donors Vaughn and Nancy Bryson have funded a new program for research and treatment of mucopolysaccharidoses at the UNC School of Medicine and will name the program in honor of Joseph Muenzer, MD, PhD, Bryson Distinguished Professor in Pediatrics.

-Longtime UNC-CH donors Vaughn ’60 (BSPHR) and Nancy ’60 (BSPHR) Bryson have increased their commitment to $10 million to fund a new concentrated research and treatment program for mucopolysaccharidoses (MPS) in the UNC School of Medicine’s Department of Pediatrics.
+Longtime UNC-Chapel Hill donors Vaughn ’60 (BSPHR) and Nancy ’60 (BSPHR) Bryson have increased their commitment to $10 million to fund a new concentrated research and treatment program for mucopolysaccharidoses (MPS) in UNC School of Medicine’s Department of Pediatrics.
 This leading-edge program will honor Joseph Muenzer, MD, PhD, one of the world’s foremost experts in congenital metabolic disorders and the Bryson Distinguished Professor of Pediatrics.
 The Brysons’ gift will create the Dr. Joseph Muenzer MPS Research & Treatment Center and extends an initial investment of $2.5 million that was made in December 2021.

 The Muenzer MPS Center at UNC will produce new insights and strategies into comprehensive care for those with MPS, as well as identify innovative new therapeutic approaches to treating this disease.
 Through the Muenzer MPS Center, UNC Health will continue to influence the way MPS and other rare diseases are understood and treated.